harley/park5/README.md

 The following **additional** features are implemented:

-- [ ] (List anything else that you can get done to improve the app functionality!)
+- [ ] Make the whole thing looks beautiful!
+- [ ] Implement Group Chat
+- [ ] When creating profile, allow user to upload photo as avatar.
+For FB sign in, get public photo from FB

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories:

 ![Video Walkthrough](relative-path-to-your-gif-file-on-github-or-absolute-path-to-file-on-imgur-or-youtube)

 GIF created with [LiceCap](http://www.cockos.com/licecap/).